Empathy and Compassion in Healthcare

-Whether it is due to a lack of time, or because physicians and other care team members are more focused on other tasks such as making diagnoses and determining course of treatment, a lack of compassion will diminish any relationship.
-Compassion and empathy is a critical component of the physician-patient relationship and is associated with improved patient satisfaction and compliance.
+Whether it is due to a lack of time, or because care-team members are more focused on other tasks such as making diagnoses and determining the course of treatment, a missed opportunity to show compassion will diminish any relationship.
+Compassion and empathy is a critical component of the care-team-patient relationship and is associated with improved patient satisfaction.
+(1)

-1. Make it PersonalRelationships matter.
-Take the time to get to know a few personal details about each patient.
-Not only does it matter when considering treatment options, but it is also crucial for expressing compassion and empathy.
-This best practice can be implemented by both support staff and providers.
+It’s all about the relationship.
+Take the little bit of extra time it takes to get to know some personal details about each patient.
+Personal details unique to the patient matter when considering treatment options and are also valuable when expressing compassion and empathy.
+This best practice can be implemented by the entire care team — both support staff and providers.

 2. Positive Gestures